jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] only one
 # [fit] reason to change

-^ This is known as the Single Responsibility Principle.
-Another way to state this principle is that a given object should only be in charge of one thing.
+^ This, the Single Responsibility Principle, is a good rule of thumb.
+To put it another way, each object should only be in charge of _one_ piece of state.
+Avoid combining the responsibilities for a bunch of state into the same class.

 ^ As an example of violating this principle, view controllers often end up managing a lot of different responsibilities, when really those could be split out into different objects.
 I'll show one such example in just a bit.